 Although SAG’s membership is filled with feature film actors, actresses, and background performers, the members of AFTRA are more varied.
 The Federation included television actors, TV and radio announcers, broadcast journalists, dancers, news writers and editors, program hosts, and even puppeteers.

-Recording artists, disc jockeys, voiceover artists, narrators, and stunt performers fill out the AFTRA ranks.
+Film artists, disc jockeys, voiceover artists, narrators, and stunt performers fill out the AFTRA ranks.
 Although the SAG-AFTRA is headquartered in Los Angeles, New York is another national office with several regional offices located throughout the United States.

 Individually, the two unions were formed in the 1930s as the country began to rebuild itself after/during the Great Depression.
 Not surprisingly, SAG came together to protest harsh working conditions mandated by the major studios at the time.
 Actors felt they didn’t get a fair shake in the “Studio System,” bound to one studio at a time.